Your Cart

 • Stearic acid

 This basically shows a typical candy recipe: sugar, a variety of corn syrups, some high fructose, citric acid for flavoring plus additional flavor varieties, and coloring to make the product appealing to the public.
 At first sight, these mints do not pose any risk to a vegan lifestyle.
 Or do they?
+For more tips, see vegan candy list.

 Life Savers Ingredients